 To bring or not to bring.
 Exploring the future of the BYOD data collection

 Along with the ever-expanding focus of pharma and clinical trial experts on the experience of patients participating in clinical trials, for the past couple of years eClinical developers have kept advocating for an even easier way for subjects to submit information during a clinical trial.
-Traditionally, Electronic Clinical Outcome Assessments (eCOA) data has been captured with the devices procured by sponsors.
-But the switch toward the Bring-Your-Own-Device (BYOD) strategy which has been taking shape recently, makes it possible for data to be entered both on a sponsor owned device as well as on a patient’s personal mobile device.
+Traditionally, Electronic Clinical Outcome Assessments (eCOA) data has been captured with devices procured by sponsors.
+But the switch toward the Bring-Your-Own-Device (BYOD) strategy which has been taking shape recently makes it possible for data to be entered both on a sponsor-owned device as well as on a patient’s personal mobile device.

 In a nutshell, what is BYOD?

-BYOD approach allows the patients recruited for a study to report on treatment results via their personal gadgets (smartphones or tablets).
-BYOD concept is likely to help CROs and pharmaceutical sponsors to reduce equipment, maintenance, telecommunications, and logistics costs, as well as to increase flexibility in capturing data.
-However, while being quite a breakthrough in the field of data management, BYOD still remains a subject of disputes among researchers.
-Some researchers keep having misgivings and reservations about introducing BYOD, opting for non-BYOD methods which have been working reliably in the past.
+The BYOD approach allows the patients recruited for a study to report on treatment results via their personal gadgets (smartphones or tablets).
+The BYOD concept is likely to help CROs and pharmaceutical sponsors to reduce equipment, maintenance, telecommunications, and logistics costs, as well as to increase flexibility in capturing data.
+However, while being quite a breakthrough in the field of data management, BYOD still remains a subject of dispute among researchers.
+Some researchers continue to have misgivings and reservations about introducing BYOD, opting for non-BYOD methods which have been working reliably in the past.
 Here are some of the concerns and challenging points raised by those who are still reluctant to make a switch toward BYOD.

 False-consensus effect.
 In its overview CenterWatch commented on the general excitement toward the trend.
-But it also cautions pharma to be realistic and take into account factors whether patients are ready for BYOD.
+But it also cautions pharma to be realistic and take into account whether patients are ready for BYOD.
 There is a term in psychology called “false-consensus effect”, when people are inclined to overestimate their beliefs, values, opinions and preferences.
 This phenomenon also occurs in eCOA.
-While this concern might be more challenging for developers and industry participants to approach, there is no denial that BYOD models have great potential to increase patient satisfaction, improve their experience and compliance, for subject tend to prefer using their own devices when submitting trial data.
+While this concern might be more challenging for developers and industry participants to approach, there is no denial that BYOD models have great potential for increasing patient satisfaction and improving their experience and compliance, as subjects tend to prefer using their own devices when submitting trial data.

 Future looking bright for BYOD

-As the industry is keen on moving towards cost-efficient and patient-centric clinical trials, eClinical solutions which maximize subject’s experience through features like BYOD keep looking more appealing and valuable for sponsors.
+As the industry is keen on moving towards cost-efficient and patient-centric clinical trials, eClinical solutions which maximize the subject’s experience through features like BYOD continue to look more appealing and valuable for sponsors.
 Flexible solutions and options for patient-driven data streams will always be in demand.
 BYOD for eCOA is an excellent option for certain studies that reduces time and costs, manage deliveries, and increases patient involvement and willingness to participate in a study.
-In addition, using own device means that patients do not need much time to be trained to use it during a trial.
+In addition, using their own devices means that patients do not need much time to be trained to use it during a trial.

-Do not hesitate to send an e-mail at email@example.com, so that the team members can run a free demo of the new breed of eClinical trials solutions for you.
+Do not hesitate to send an e-mail to email@example.com, so that the team members can run a free demo of the new breed of eClinical trials solutions for you.